Getting Better Deals From Banks and Credit Card Providers

-With Basic Banking and Access Account, you’ll be charged a $4.50 monthly fee that can be waived with a $500 balance.
-That’s a little higher than we’d prefer, but 2.36% in a savings account from a bank with a convenient national presence is tough to beat.
-And you don’t need $500 to get that rate.
-Make sure you check the details too because this account is available in only 41 states right now.
+With Basic Banking or Access Account, you’ll be charged a $4.50 monthly fee that’s waived with a $500 balance.
+A $500 minimum is high, but 2.36% in a savings account from a bank with a convenient national presence is tough to beat.
+If your balance falls below $500, you still get the 2.36% rate too.
+Make sure you check the details because this account is only available in 41 states.

 Best Online Savings Account – Vio Bank High-Yield Online Savings (2.46% APY)

-Fewer employees to pay + no rent or mortgage payments = better deals for you.
+Fewer employees to pay + no property costs = better deals for you.

-The Online Savings account from Vio has a $100 minimum to open and doesn’t come with an ATM card.
+You’ll need $100 to open the Online Savings accounts and it doesn’t come with an ATM card.
 You’ll need to link an existing bank account and transfer money via Automated Clearing House (ACH).
-Only six transactions are permitted each month too.
+Only six transactions are permitted each month.
 Sure, you lose some convenience, but you immediately begin earning 2.46% APY as soon as you make your first $100 deposit.
 No account minimum exists beyond that initial $100 and there’s no monthly fee.

 Both these cards offer similar deals, so I’m grouping them together.
-Discover and Chase both offer these cards with no annual fees and 5% cash back on a group of categories that rotates quarterly.
-For example, in the second quarter of 2019, Discover IT offered 5% cash back at gas stations and on Uber/Lyft rides.
+Discover and Chase both offer cards with no annual fees and 5% cash back on a rotating group of categories.
+For example, in the second quarter of 2019, Discover IT offered 5% cash back at gas stations and Uber/Lyft rides.
 In the same quarter, Chase Freedom offered 5% back at grocery and home improvement stores.

-Getting 5% cash back from essential purchases like gas and groceries might be the best deal in the credit card industry.
+Getting 5% cash back from essential purchases like gas and groceries is the best deal in the credit card industry.
 You’ll get 1% cash back all other purchases and you can redeem your rewards at any time.
 Rewards never expire either.
 Both cards limit the 5% reward to the first $1500 in purchases per quarter.
 You also could see additional bonuses thrown your way depending on where you live.
-(PA residents get $150 bonus if they spend $500 in the first 90 months of opening their Chase Freedom card).
+(PA residents get a $150 bonus if they spend $500 in the first 90 days after activation).

 Best Card For Travel – Bank of America Travel Rewards (1.5 Points Per Dollar)

-If you’re a frequent traveler who doesn’t mind an annual fee under $100, you can find a better card than this one.
-But we don’t want annual fees, nor do we have an 800 credit score to get the elite cards.
+If you’re a frequent traveler who doesn’t mind an annual fee, you can find a better card than this one.
+But we said no annual fees and the elite cards require 800 FICO scores anyway.
 The Bank of America Travel Rewards card is simple and you don’t need to keep track of any categories – every dollar you spend gets you 1.5 points.

 Best Card for Balance Transfers – American Express EveryDay Card (0% fee)

 Have you gotten yourself into a bit of credit card debt?
-Many card companies offer balance transfers, where you can move your balance from one card to another and not pay any interest for a year or two.
-Of course, most of these transfers require a small fee.
+Many card companies offer balance transfers, where you can move your balance from one card to another and not pay any interest for a while.
+Of course, most of these transfers require a fee.
 The American Express EveryDay card does not.

-You won’t pay any fee on balance transfers and you’ll get a 15-month no APR grace period to get the balance paid off.
-You’ll be responsible for paying the minimum monthly payment each statement period though, but balance transfers are a way to get yourself breathing room without taking on additional debt.
+Your balance transfer is free and you’ll get a 15-month no APR grace period to pay it off.
+You’ll be responsible for paying the monthly minimum each statement period though, but balance transfers are a way to get yourself breathing room without taking on additional debt.
 Just make sure you can repay the balance within the grace period.

 Do you have any good experiences with banks and credit card companies?
 Let me know in the comments below.
 Deals like these are always fluctuating so this page will be updated if better options become available.